culturecreates/artsdata-planet-gtq/README.md

 ## Output from Artsdata

-Nothing is imported to GTQ at this time.
+Nothing is outputed from Artsdata for use by GTQ at this time.